boisgera/leap/README.md

     ...
     ```

-    or on Windows do instead:
+    or on Windows do instead

     ```console
     $ curl.exe --help